Ivordir/YALPS/README.md

    * If an integer solution is found within
    * `(1 +- tolerance) * {the problem's non-integer solution}`,
    * then this approximate integer solution is returned.
-   * For example, a tolereance of `0.05` allows integer solutions found within 5% of the non-integer solution to be returned.
+   * For example, a tolerance of `0.05` will return the first
+   * integer solution found within 5% of the non-integer solution.
    * The default value is `0` (only find the most optimal solution).
    */
   tolerance?: number